chiselstrike/chiselstrike/docusaurus/docs/data-access.md

     .filter((user: User) => user.email.endsWith("@gmail.com"));
 ```

-The second overload takes a restriction-object parameter.
+The second overload takes a restrictions-object parameter.
 It allows you to filter by *equality* based on an object whose keys correspond to attributes of an Entity matching on respective values.
 For example, let's find Alice by email:

 ```typescript
   const users = await User.cursor().filter({"email": "alice@mit.edu"});